The Faraday Future Intelligent Electric Inc. (FFIE) had a good session last reading, didn’t it?

 Are institutional investors increasing their holdings in FFIE shares?

 The recent increase in stakes in FFIE appears to be a result of several institutional investors and hedge funds increasing their positions.
-The Vanguard Group, Inc.’s position in FFIE has increased by 248.22% in the first quarter.
-The company now owns 11,594,731 shares of the stock, with a value of $30.15 million, following the purchase of 8,264,990 additional shares during the last quarter.
+BlackRock Fund Advisors’s position in FFIE has increased by 159.13% in the first quarter.
+The company now owns 6,951,374 shares of the stock, with a value of $15.36 million, following the purchase of 4,268,826 additional shares during the last quarter.
 Anatole Investment Management Ltd made another decreased to its shares in FFIE during the first quarter, downing its stake by 0.00%.
-During the last quarter, the company dropped down 0 additional shares for a total stake of worth $15.6 million, bringing number of shares owned by the company to 6,000,000.
+During the last quarter, the company dropped down 0 additional shares for a total stake of worth $13.26 million, bringing number of shares owned by the company to 6,000,000.

 Leave a Reply